 - Use safety devices: Harnesses for workers on scaffolding as well as personal fall arrest systems (PFAS) are vital for preventing falls from dangerous heights.

 - Choose the correct equipment: Using the right ladder or knowing when to use a lift instead of scaffolding are vital in reducing unnecessary falls.

-In addition to implementing these key protocols, safe construction sites will use proper signage to indicate high-risk areas, including leading (unprotected) edges.
+In addition to implementing these key protocols, safe construction sites will use proper signage to indicate high-risk areas, including leading (unprotected) edges where fall protection is required.
 With a few small changes, construction managers can make an enormous difference in the safety of their sites with respect to fall prevention.

 2. Implement High-Quality Training